We build community through plumbing.

 Pay and Benefits

 We aim to pay a living wage of $26 per hour and provide healthcare and other benefits.
 For the first several months of starting the co-op, we decided to be paid $18 per hour with no benefits.
+Two years in, we still are paying $18/hour, and providing medical benefits to workers.
 Your financial contributions directly help us get closer to our financial goals.

 We are committed to publishing our earnings and expenses on our website.
 You can find them here.
 Financial transparency is important to us because it helps you make more informed decisions.
 It also allows you to see what we can accomplish when we come together.